krunchiekrunch/timezone-guessing-game/README.md

 ## How to play

-You can clone these repo and open the `ìndex.html` file in your browser to play it locally
+You can clone the repo and open the `ìndex.html` file in your browser to play it locally

 or you can play the demo linked below.